Share this article

 Balboa Park dog play area

 Balboa dog park San Francisco is part of the larger park where sports communities play soccer and tennis.
-If you explore outside of the dog play area, be sure to keep your pooch on the leash.
+If you explore outside of the dog play area, be sure to keep your dog on the leash.

 Location: San Francisco, CA 94112, United States